 As a side note, the answer B suggests you wear glasses, but this can actually be dangerous because they will not defog and prevent you from seeing in front of you.
 Also, the metal parts will rust easily in the steam from the hot springs, so contacts are a better choice while in the onsen.
 In Japan, they also sell special bathroom glasses specifically meant to not fog up while in the bath.
 Please keep this in mind and enjoy the hot springs safely.

-If you come to Japan, you will definitely want to visit Beppu’s onsen, which are the best in Japan.
+Now that you know the onsen rules, you will definitely want to visit Beppu’s Onsen, which are the best in Japan.
 Why not come immerse yourself in the ancient, deeply-rooted onsen culture and enjoy becoming one with the local residents?

 How to get to Beppu onsen

 Recommended hot springs and other attractions can be found by clicking the buttons below, so please have a look!

 If you answer some easy questions, the information of Onsens that suit